usmanr149/urmlblog/_posts/2020-10-1-stock-movement-prediction.md

 ## Identifying Features
 Before fitting an ML algorithm we need to identify features that we think will be good at predicting a stock price movement.
 Constructing features to predict stock price movement is a very rich field, market watchers have constructed hundred of indicators that they swear by.
-Instead of speding months constructing features, we can just look up stock indicators and use them.
+Instead of spending months constructing features, we can just look up stock indicators that traders like and use them in our algorithm.
 Based on my research, I have decided to use the following stock indicators:

 1. Relative Change -- Price
 2. Relative Change -- Volume